This blog post is not titled “How to Price Your Art.”

 Unfortunately, I’ve been audience to a conversation or two where those shopping for art are viewed as targets.
 Being nice to someone solely in hopes of getting something from them is predatory behavior.

-Bring no expectations into interactions, except perhaps that we are both fans of art.
+Bring no expectations into interactions, except perhaps that you are both fans of art.
 Nobody’s art is universally liked, so when I meet someone I assume mine may very well not be to their taste.
 Make friends amongst art collectors and art fans who are drawn to art different from yours.

 CONSISTENCY